-Multiple service types can be associated with a given network.
-Whether a SAP topology is dedicated to a specific service or shared among many services is deployment specific.
-This document supports both deployment schemes.
+A network may support multiple services, potentially of different types.
+Whether a SAP topology is dedicated to services of a specific service type, an individual service, or shared among many services of different types is deployment specific.
+This document supports all of these deployment schemes.

-This document does not make any assumption about the service(s) provided by a network to its users.
+This document does not make any assumption about the services provided by a network to its users.
 VPN services (e.g., Layer 3 Virtual Private Network (L3VPN) or Layer 2 Virtual Private Network (L2VPN)) [RFC4026] are used for illustration purposes (Appendices \underline{A} and \underline{B}).